Bert-Proesmans/musical-couscous/README.md

 **Note that logical equality is either value-based or identifier based.** We're stuck with object.Equals, so override object.Equals with an implementation that holds the most sense.
 Structural equality is NOT recursive, so delegate to the inner values when in doubt.

-> C# v9 will introduce a lot more interesting stuff regarding record classes and immutability!
+> C# v9 will introduce a lot more interesting stuff regarding record classes (=pure value objects) and immutability!

 ## Project setup